 The intent of the program is to provide rent relief to businesses that lost revenue as a result of measures taken to minimize the public’s exposure to COVID-19.
 The money granted should be used to pay rent.

-Yes, and the maximum award amount increases to $30,000 and no more than $5,000 per month for any one location.
+Yes, but no more than $5,000 per month for any one location.

 Yes.
 If you applied for a bridge loan in March or April, please use this application link and the same access credentials for your Commercial Rental Assistance Program application.